David Blackbourn

 Professor of History

-David Blackbourn has taught courses on Western Civilization, modern European history, modern German history, and the history of religion and popular piety.
-He is currently teaching courses on Germany in the Twentieth Century, Religion and Popular Culture in Nineteenth-Century Europe, and Max Weber in His Time, as well as a graduate seminar on Problems and Sources in Modern German History.
+David Blackbourn has taught courses on Western Civilization, modern European history, modern German history, the history of religion and popular piety, environmental history, and the cinema and history.

 Specializations